isomerpages/mccy-iccs/_community-experience/Community Explorations.md

 permalink: /community-experience/CommunityExplorations/
 description: Community Explorations
 ---
+The Community Experience is an immersive programme and provides local and foreign delegates an opportunity to experience first-hand the manifestation of Singapore’s interracial and interreligious harmony policies, through interacting with our local community partners.
+It consists of:
+* **Community Explorations**: ongoing until Nov 2022;
+* **Community Dialogue**: took place on 5 Sep 2022 at Wisma Geylang Serai.

 ![](/images/RT_CE%201%20-121.jpg)
 <font color = "grey"><font size="-1">Delegates visiting Lorong Koo Chye Sheng Hong Temple in Singapore on 6 Sep 2022 as part of the ICCS 2022 Community Experience programme.</font></font>